HELP WITH DEBT

 Your home may not be in negative equity forever.
 It is possible for the market to change and the value of your home to increase.
 There’s also the option to try and pay more towards your mortgage beforehand (if you can afford to) to reduce the shortfall amount if you then decide to sell.

 I’ve received a notice of repossession, what should I do?

 If you have received a notice of repossession, it’s very important to follow any instructions it gives you.
-Call your provider and discuss your situation; repossession is normally their last resort to recover the money you owe, so they may still be willing to work with you.
+Call your mortgage provider and discuss your situation; repossession is normally their last resort to recover the money you owe, so they may still be willing to work with you.

 If the notice includes a court date, it’s vital that you attend.
 Understandably, this may cause you stress, but attending the court hearing can give you the chance to offer a payment plan to your provider and avoid losing your home.

 If you are struggling financially and are worried about your home, contact us today.
-Our friendly advisors are always on hand to offer free and confidential advice to help you find the best way to deal with your debts.
+Our friendly advisers are always on hand to offer free and confidential advice to help you find the best way to deal with your debts.